RFC 9470 OAuth 2.0 Step Up Authentication Challenge Protocol

 Overview

-OAuth 2.0 Step-up Authentication Challenge Protocol “introduces a mechanism for a resource server to signal to a client that the authentication event associated with the access token of the current request doesn’t meet its authentication requirements and specify how to meet them.” (excerpt from “Abstract”)
+RFC 9470: OAuth 2.0 Step Up Authentication Challenge Protocol “introduces a mechanism for a resource server to signal to a client that the authentication event associated with the access token of the current request doesn’t meet its authentication requirements and specify how to meet them.” (excerpt from “Abstract”)

 As the first step, a client application (a.k.a. relying party) accesses a protected resource endpoint with an access token.